> initializing profile...

 Dealer Portal

 Six years in, this is still the project that gets the most of me.
 What started as a dealer portal evolved into a comprehensive commercial trailer configuration platform — letting dealers walk a customer from blank canvas to signed quote without ever leaving the browser.
-The front end is CakePHP 4, Bootstrap, and jQuery sitting on Apache.
-Underneath that is an Epicor ERP backend anchored to Microsoft SQL Server, with custom T-SQL stored procedures and scheduled jobs written to keep the data pipeline moving.
-The database work crosses into DBA territory — because at this level of complexity, someone has to own it.
+Deep ERP integration keeps inventory, pricing, and order state synchronized in real time.
+At this scale and duration, the work spans full-stack engineering, ERP integration architecture, and database ownership — because on a long-running production system, someone has to own all of it.

 Key Features